bio-raum/FooDMe2/README.md

 Typical applications are in the analysis of food products, animal feed or seed materials.

+FooDMe2 is a complete re-write of [FooDMe](https://github.com/CVUA-RRW/FooDMe/tree/master) with improved capabilities and portability.
+If you are migrating from FooDMe and are curious about the changes, you can read about them [here](docs/migration.md).

 ## Documentation

 1. [What happens in this pipeline?](docs/pipeline.md)